Tanishasaxena24/FoodFiesta-Website/README.md

 # FoodFiesta-Website
 This repository contains the source code for "FoodFiesta," a food website built using HTML, CSS, and the Bootstrap framework.
-Foodie Delights is a project aimed at showcasing delicious food items and promoting culinary experiences.
+FoodFiesta is a project aimed at showcasing delicious food items and promoting culinary experiences.

 FEATURES->
 *Display a variety of mouthwatering dishes and cuisines.